vats23/Django-Searcher/README.md

 It is good for the practice of implementing MTV feature of Django, forms features and some basic SQL queries so that anyone can get familiar with it.

+BASE - Project
+Calculator - App of a calculator(add,subtract,multiply,divide,modulo)
+Converter - App to Convert Binary-Decimal Or Decimal-Binary Wallet - App Login-Logout feature of django
+Searcher - App to search people from a certain location from a Model of registered(stored) location and show their details after.